1. Home

 • Choose between a CTP (often used in Belgium/ the Netherlands) or Ménard test (used in France).

 • Enter the position of the water level below the original ground level.
 This position is used to determine if Diamonds should calculate the soil stresses using the wet or dry density of soil.
-You sould define any water and/or soil pressures manually as a load!
+You should define any water and/or soil pressures manually as a load!

 • Select if the bottom layer should be extended to infinity.
 This option is checked by default because it results in a conservative value for the settlement.